Upsilon invariants from cyclic branched covers: Abstract

 \section{Abstract}

 We extend the construction of $\Upsilon$-type invariants to null-homologous knots in rational homology three-spheres.
-By considering $m$-fold cyclic branched covers with $m$ a prime power, this extension provides new knot concordance invariants $\Upsilon_m^C(K)$.
-We give computations of these invariants for some families of alternating knots and reprove some independence results.
+By considering $m$-fold cyclic branched covers with $m$ a prime power, this extension provides new knot concordance invariants $\Upsilon_m^C(K)$ of knots in $S^3$.
+We give computations of some of these invariants for alternating knots and reprove independence results in the smooth concordance group.